Bangladesh–Jordan relations

 Bangladesh–Jordan relations refer to the bilateral relations between Bangladesh and Jordan.
+Both countries are members of the Non-Aligned Movement, the Organisation of Islamic Cooperation and the United Nations.

 History

 During the Indo-Pakistani War of 1971, President Nixon encouraged Jordan to send military supplies to Pakistan.
 With Nixon's permission, Jordan sent ten F-104 aircraft and was promised replacements from the United States.
 Six of Jordan's aircraft failed to return.

 Agricultural cooperation

 In 2011, Bangladesh and Jordan signed a memorandum of understanding on agricultural cooperation.
 According to the MoU, the two countries "will exchange scientific materials and information and exchange visits of scientists and engineers in the areas of agricultural science and technology, field level extension, agricultural production and agro-processing."
 Under the MoU, Bangladesh and Jordan plan to form a joint working group consisting of experts from both countries to facilitate cooperation in the sector.

 Economic relations

 Bangladesh and Jordan have expressed interest in expanding trade and investment.
 Jordan is one of the largest Bangladeshi labour export markets.
 In 2011, Jordan lifted a ban on the importation of labour from Bangladesh but tightened the recruitment process soon after as a result of some cases of sexual exploitation of the female workers and labor strikes.
 In 2012, Bangladesh and Jordan signed a memorandum of understanding in order to monitor migration, ensure the safety of migrants and reduce migration costs.
 In the same year, Bangladesh and Jordan prepared a draft agreement to enhance cooperation on trade.
 According to the agreement, the two countries will grant "Most Favored Nation" status to each other and establish a joint trade committee.
+In 2023, a memorandum of understanding was signed between Bangladeshi and Jordani pharmaceutical business bodies.
+The MOU outlines that recruitment and employment of Bangladeshi workers will be conducted through official contracts documented by both countries' authorities which emphasizes preserving the rights of workers and employers in accordance with relevant legislation, laws, and international standard.